 And now, after more than 20 years as the face of A Step Ahead (or as he calls himself, “the guy who wears the fez”), his quest for bettering the lives of others has not wavered.
 Nor has it gone unnoticed.
 He has appeared on the Today Show, What’s Good for You, Mornings with Kerri Anne and Current Affair, and has been featured in Men’s Health, Cosmopolitan Magazine, the Sydney Morning Herald, New Idea, The Australian, The Daily Telegraph and even the “all-knowing” Dolly Magazine, which described him as an “expert.”

 Yet, despite these accolades, the endorsement he prides most came from a potential job candidate who turned down an offer with A Step Ahead under the reasoning, “They are not normal podiatrists.
 They make their staff work really hard.”

-When away from the office, he relishes exploring all of life’s magical possibilities with his wife and daughter.
+When away from the office, he relishes exploring all of life’s magical possibilities with his wife and daughters.